Christgopher/PITW/README.md

 --Data cleaning measures.
 Currently, if someone puts in "bad data" (i.e. coordinates with a comma left in or something), there are no meaures in place to "clean" that data and make it usable.

+--Some of the images being pulled for use with the NDVI calculation are extremely cloudy and not suitable for such work.
+Unsure if this is an issue with image avalaibiltiy within the given time frame (last three months), or an issue with the code itself.

 FINESSE